siddharth2016/hashnode-blog/ckms1rhau08lbl0s17nq18qkb.md

 ---

 Just starting your Open Source Journey?
 Don't forget to check [Hello Open Source](https://github.com/siddharth2016/hello-open-source)

+Need inspiration or a different perspective on the Python projects or just out there to explore?
+Check [Awesome Python Repos](https://github.com/siddharth2016/awesome-python-repos)

 Want to make a simple and awesome game from scratch?
 Check out [PongPong](https://github.com/siddharth2016/PongPong)